jlowder/paperbot/API.md

 # Paperbot API

-HTTP service: POST a research document (JSON or Markdown) and receive a polished **PDF** or **HTML** as the response body.
+HTTP service: POST a structured document (JSON or Markdown) and receive a polished **PDF** or **HTML** as the response body.
 Everything is in-memory — the service never writes files; the response *is* the deliverable.
 A single Chromium instance is shared across requests and launched at startup.